 The Book of Joy: Lasting Happiness in a Changing World by the Dalai Lama XIV, Desmond Tutu, and Douglas Carlton Adams.
 (Audible)

-Whew, I do not think I should have listened to this on Audible (no fault of the narrators), but I’m not sure I would have made it through if someone hadn’t been merrily propelling me forward.
+Whew, I do not think I should have listened to this on Audible (no fault of the narrators), but I’m not sure I would have made it through if someone’s recorded voice hadn’t been merrily propelling me forward.
 The book was a week-long interview between the Dalai Lama and Desmond Tutu, both great moral leaders, with a lot of context/background provided by their friend and interviewer.
 It was honestly just boring.
 However, because I was listening rather than reading physically, I know I missed a lot of important nuggets of wisdom!
 The main things I take away from this book are that joyful people are joyful because they cultivated gratitude and act with compassion toward others.

 The Magnolia Story by Chip and Joanna Gaines with Mark Dagostino.